Disteroas/DiCTAr/README.md

 > [!NOTE]
 > As a copyright precaution, exercise statements, exam texts and lecture slides have been removed
 > from this repo.
-Where a slide explained theory, it has been rewritten as text; where it was an
-> exercise statement, you'll find a short placeholder with the topic.
 The official texts are on
 > the course portal.
 >
-> The live scripts on MPC need **MPCtools**, which is not included here: download it from the
+> The scripts on MPC need **MPCtools**, which is not included here: download it from the
 > course portal (the professor uploads it) and put the `MPCtools` folder next to the script, or
 > add it to the MATLAB path.